 Is there any other relevant information? (e.g. logs, screenshots,

 Config does not seem to effect it.
 I've lowered all my graphics settings to the lowest, nothing happens.
 It's SLIGHTLY better on lowest resolution, but still unplayable.

 If I had to guess the cause...maybe it's the film-grain/blur filter that the game uses?

-#6 Updated by redherochildboss about 7 years ago
+#6 Updated by redherochildboss over 7 years ago

 Hold on, I might have found the cause.